McCache/McCache-for-Python/README.md

 1. Import the `McCache` library into your project.
 2. Use it in your data access layer by populating and updating the cache but **don't** use the cached values.
 3. Configure to enable the debug logging by providing a path for your log file.
 4. Run your application for an extended period and exit.
-A metric summary will be logged out.
+5. Log the summary metric out to be analyze.
 5. Review the metrics to quantify the fit to your application and environment.  **SEE**: [Testing](https://github.com/McCache/McCache-for-Python/blob/main/TESTING.md#Container)

 ## Saving